How to release CucuLiv (Neoseiulus cucumeris)

-To check gently rotate the tube to evenly mix the mites.
-Pour a small sample on a white piece of paper and you’ll see fast moving mites crawling from the pile.
-You may need a 10x lens to see the mites.
+To check, gently rotate the tube to evenly mix the mites.
+Pour a small sample on a white piece of paper and use a minimum 10x lens to spot the mites.

 How to promote establishment?

-Temp and humidity: Cucumeris prefers a cool and humid environment (18°C - 24°C and over 70% RH).
+Temp and humidity: Cucumeris prefers a cool and humid environment (24°C and over 70% RH).

 How to spot N. cucumeris after releasing?

 Cucumeris is a tiny mite with an oblong body that’s slightly translucent.
-To spot cucumeris after releasing it in the crop, check the underside of leaves near the veins and hairs with a 10x lense.
+To spot cucumeris after releasing it in the crop check the underside of leaves near the veins and hairs with a 10x lens.
 You should see its eggs laid there.